edoardottt/MSc-CyberSecurity-Sapienza/Laboratory-of-Network-Design-and-Configuration/Bible.md

         - `interface Fa X/Y`
         - `switchport mode trunk`

+- To show ARP cache: `arp -a`
+- To delete ARP cache: `arp -d`

 ### Useful tips

 - Avoid CLI stops when a wrong command is typed: `no ip domain-lookup`
+- If you're having trouble with interVLAN routing, try to delete the ARP cache (from PC CLI): `arp -d`